enso-org/enso/doc/haskell-style-guide.md

 | **Name** | [`BlockArguments`](https://downloads.haskell.org/~ghc/latest/docs/html/users_guide/glasgow_exts.html#extension-BlockArguments) |
 | **Flag** | `-XBlockArguments`                                                                                                             |

+Block arguments allow expressions such as `do`, `\`, `if`, `case`, and `let`, to be used as both arguments to operators and to functions.
+This can often make code more readable than it otherwise would be.

 #### GADTs

 |          |                                                                                                              |
 |:---------|:-------------------------------------------------------------------------------------------------------------|
 | **Name** | [`GADTs`](https://downloads.haskell.org/~ghc/latest/docs/html/users_guide/glasgow_exts.html#extension-GADTs) |
 | **Flag** | `-XGADTs`                                                                                                    |

+This enables Generalised Algebraic Data Types, which expand upon normal data definitions to allow both contexts for constructors and richer return types.
+When this extension is enabled, there is a new style of data declaration available for declaring GADTs.

 #### HexFloatLiterals